 Co-determination at Audi

-The Works Council also actively supports training and advancement of members of the workforce.
-In addition to the Committee for Vocational Training and Competence Development, there is an Ideas Commission at the level of the General Works Council.
-With voluntary employee collections, support funds and death benefit collections, the Audi Works Council has for decades operated a solidarity-based system offering participants financial support in the case of emergency in exchange for a minimum contribution.
+The Works Council furthermore actively supports training and advancement of members of the workforce.
+In addition to the Committee for Vocational Training and Concept Development, there is an Ideas Commission at the level of the General Works Council which operates in tandem with the Audi Ideas Program.

 In addition, the employee representatives negotiated the revision of partial retirement arrangements with the Company and supported a series of initiatives such as the introduction of a job ticket for local public transportation, the first Audi Volunteer Day, flexible child care for better compatibility of family and working life as well as various donation campaigns.